99.9%

 to play the Chicago Blackhawks in the NHL’s annual

 Winter Classic outdoor hockey game.
+Meanwhile, as the team

 tries to reinvent itself in a salary cap